M31-Capital/Investment_Theses/english/Arweave(AR).md

 Threats:
 * Over-reliance on Solana growth.
 * High % of supply of AR concentrated to 9 addresses.

+## Catalysts

+* In Dec 2020 - Solana and Arweave partnered for Solana’s high performance data storage needs.
+This provides Arweave with a constant stream of demand for its storage, and thus, its token.
+* Decentralized NFT, Gaming, & Social Media apps will all require vast amounts of storage.
+Currently a single AAA game will require between 25GB-100GB of data storage.
+NFTs need to be stored permanently.
+Solana has allocated $100m focused on building the Gaming & NFT ecosystem while they have also partnered with Reddit Founder Alex Ohanian to allocate _another_ $100m for decentralized social media.
+* Permaweb application development – as more applications look to build for permanence, Arweave will be the main destination.

 ## Management & Team